nasa/cumulus-orca/tasks/copy_to_archive/API.md

 provide a default ORCA bucket to store the files in.

 Environment Vars:
+DEFAULT_MULTIPART_CHUNKSIZE_MB (int):
-DEFAULT_MULTIPART_CHUNKSIZE_MB (int): The default maximum size of chunks to use when copying.
+The default maximum size of chunks to use when copying.
 Can be overridden by collection config.
+DEFAULT_STORAGE_CLASS (str):
-DEFAULT_STORAGE_CLASS (str): The class of storage to use when ingesting files.
+The class of storage to use when ingesting files.
 Can be overridden by collection config.
 Must match value in storage_class table.
+ORCA_DEFAULT_BUCKET (str):
-ORCA_DEFAULT_BUCKET (str): Name of the default S3 Glacier ORCA bucket files should be archived to.
+Name of the default
+archive bucket that files should be archived to.
 METADATA_DB_QUEUE_URL (string, required): SQS URL of the metadata queue.

 **Arguments**: